Bible Study Downloads & PrintablesUltimate Bible Cheat Sheets | Instant Bible Studies | Ultimate Bible Adventure Packs

 This is also another reason that many churches will not point out that most of the Bible takes place between Africa and the Middle East.
 Arnold Murray’s cult, Shepherd’s Chapel, is one such group.
 They attempt to strip the facts from the Bible by claiming that Adam, Noah, and pretty much every other major Biblical person was white.

-It is important that we face the fact that the Bible is not Euro-centric, as some false teachers would have us believe.
+It is important that we face the fact that the Bible is not Euro-centric, as some Online lyrica would have us believe.

 Japheth: The Forgotten Son

 It’s not that Japheth is forgotten about, but that he isn’t talked about nearly as much as his brothers.
 According to Genesis 10:2, Japheth had 7 sons.

 Now that we know who his sons were, let’s look at where they settled.
 Because there are so man, I’m going to use the map below.
 It is based on the writings of Josephus:

 If we look at the map, we see that the sons of Japheth migrated toward Europe.
 As we progress through this series, some of Japheth’s sons will come up again.